Skip to Content

 • Make the departure and return low-key – don’t over-fuss them.

-If you’re worried about feeling bad about your German Shepherd being left alone whilst you go out to work, there are quite a few solutions for you.
 The good news is that you can hire someone or ask a friend to relieve your dog’s loneliness.
-It doesn’t even have to be every day as you can try to mix things up where possible.
+It doesn’t even have to be every day, as you can try to mix things up where possible.

 2. Walk your dog before and after you go to work.
-Even a short 30-minute walk before you leave the house is enough to expend a little bit of energy whilst maintaining your close bond with them.
+Even a 30-minute walk before you leave the house is enough to expend a little energy whilst maintaining your close bond with them.
 As soon as you get home, take your German Shepherd for a long walk or, even better, some off-leash running, and play some games such as fetch.

 5. Get a dog camera for peace of mind.
 Doggie cams can be set up near the edge of your dog’s crate, gated area, or somewhere safe out of reach if you allow them free reign of the house.
-You can talk to them and even shoot out treats all from your phone!
+You can talk to them and even shoot out treats from your phone!
 They offer a perfect solution to interact with your German Shepherd without being there.
 They’re cool, and I just love the Furbo from Amazon.
-There is an optional monthly subscription to some features such as a bark alert; however, I don’t bother with it, but they offer a free trial if you want to try it.
+There is an optional monthly subscription to some features, such as a bark alert; however, I don’t bother with it, but they offer a free trial if you want to try it.

-Young German Shepherd
+Young German Shepherd laying down

-Aside from the doggie cam from the previous section, there are several ways that you can keep your German Shepherd entertained while you’re away.
 The good news is that you don’t have to spend too much money, nor will you need to be present for these suggestions to work.

 Check out the options below to see which is best for you and your dog: